ChicIceCream/Best-Wingman-EVER/README.md

 ---

+## Steps to use it yourself!
+- Get your own Gemini API key over here : [Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key)
+- Open Command Palette → “Preferences: Open User Settings (JSON)” or “Preferences: Open Workspace Settings (JSON)”
+- Look for `google.gemini.apiKey`.
+- Enter your API key there!
+(This is easier than going through the whole code and changing it there)

 ## Got Questions or Ideas?
 - *Have a feature request or found a bug?*
    We’d love to hear from you!
 Feel free to contribute to the project or reach out to the maintainers.